WIPACrepo/publication-web-db/README.md

 Manage existing publications, if authorized to do so.

-This route is responsible for deleting publications.
+This route is responsible for creating, editing, and deleting publications.

-### New (route: /new)

-Adds a publication, if authorized to do so.

 ## Publication Details